Causes of High AChR Antibody Levels and How They Are Managed Safely

 Plasma Exchange and Immunoglobulin Therapy

-In severe weakness or sudden worsening, plasma exchange may be used to remove circulating antibodies.
-Immunoglobulin therapy helps stabilize the immune response and provides moderate improvement.
-These therapies are usually short-term solutions for flare-ups or before surgical procedures.
+In severe weakness or sudden worsening, plasma exchange may be used to remove circulating antibodies directly from the blood.
+Intravenous immunoglobulin helps modulate immune activity.
+These approaches are usually temporary measures during flare-ups.

 Thymectomy